dmbarbour/wikilon/docs/ABCRT.md

         tag word: includes an LRLRLLLR string (2 bits each, depth 1..12) second word is value reference

 We'll use 2-bits per `L` or `R` in a deep-sum string, with up to 24-bits of tag data.
 This enables sums of up to depth 12 per allocation.
 The value in question may be yet another sum.
 Compacting deep sums into a single allocation should enable sums to serve a much more effective role as an alternative to enumerations.
+In a 64-bit system, this could be bumped up to depth 28.

 Shallow sums refer to pair or unit in left or right, which is instead represented in the tag bits.
 Shallow sums are convenient as an optimization for representing lists and basic (node + leaf) tree structures.